 Civics and Government

-Many lesson plans and resources using primary-source historic documents, such as Teaching Six Big Ideas in the Constitution. and Congress and the Creation of the Bill of Rights.
+Many lesson plans and resources using primary-source historic documents (DOCS TEACH), such as Teaching Six Big Ideas in the Constitution. and Congress and the Creation of the Bill of Rights.

 Observing Constitution Day

-Another wonderful lesson plan from the National Archives and Records Administration which uses original historical documents accessible via the Internet.
+A wonderful lesson plan from the National Archives which uses original historical documents accessible via the Internet.

 Many high-quality lessons including A More Perfect Union: Barack Obama's Speech on Race at the National Constitution Center.